-40 Are there any legal protections for whistleblowers?
+40 Are there any legal protections for whistle-blowers?

-There is no general regime for whistleblowers even though specific regimes are set for money laundering, terrorism and drugs traffic.
-However, it is to be noted that whistleblowers may be criminally and civilly liable for defamation, namely in the case of persons of high reputation.
+There is no general regime for whistle-blowers even though specific regimes are set for money laundering, terrorism and drugs traffic.
+However, whistle-blowers may be criminally and civilly liable for defamation, namely in the case of persons of high reputation.